-- Take into account habitat requirements of threatened species breeding in the area, such as Banded Dotterel, Variable Oystercatcher and Pied Stilt. - Cut the river mouth in winter to avoid disrupting the breeding seasons of birds in the Scientific Reserve. - See addendum p134

-Carry out works in the river and other watercourses, and on their banks, in winter.
-This avoids spawning and migratory periods of fish species, especially those that are nationally threatened.

-- Avoid works that will significantly change habitats required by vulnerable plant species, for example, by altering water quality and quantity, light, substrates, nutrients and introducing competitive species. - Consult with:
+- Take into account habitat requirements of threatened species breeding in the area, such as Banded Dotterel, Variable Oystercatcher and Pied Stilt. - Cut the river mouth in winter to avoid disrupting the breeding seasons of birds in the Scientific Reserve. - Carry out works in the river and other watercourses, and on their banks, in winter.
+This avoids spawning and migratory periods of fish species, especially those that are nationally threatened. - Avoid works that will significantly change habitats required by vulnerable plant species, for example, by altering water quality and results in pools cut off from the main body of the river.
+Any trapped fish should be returned to the river.